JoshBroomberg/Maccabee/Maccabee/docs/source/design.rst

 Theoretical Operations
 ======================

-Discuss the position in distributional problem space, sampling of functions to hit positions, the idea of transformed covariates as it relates to sample functions(NB).
+Discuss the position in distributional problem space, sampling of functions to hit positions, the idea of transformed covariates as it relates to sample functions(NB), the idea of observable vs oracle information.

 Glossary
 ========